LucasDelfino92/morrowindsharp/setup.md

 - Under **Install to**, select **C:\Games\GOG Galaxy\Games**.
 - Select **Install** then wait for the install to finish.

 Note that the GOG release of Morrowind ships with files we do not need, including the [**official plugins**](https://en.uesp.net/wiki/Morrowind:Plugins) Bethesda released for Morrowind.
-The general opinion is that these low quality plugins and not worth your time.
-For the purpose of this guide, we will delete the official plugins.
+We will install a merged and fixed version of these plugins in the guide, so we don't need the original files.

 - Delete the following files from your **Morrowind\Data Files** folder in order to free about 700 MBs from your install:
   - **BookArt** folder.